JelteF/jelte-overlay/README.md

 jelte-overlay
 =============

-Custom Gentoo overlay containing a fixed script for powerline and one for WhatPulse.
-It also contains a solarized and vi patched version of htop
+Custom Gentoo overlay currently containing ebuilds for:
+- Whatpulse
+- htop (with solarized patch and vi patch)

 ### How to install